stellaapril/Python2/readme.md

 # Application programming interfaces(APIs)
 ## Prepared for DAT-129 at the CCAC

-Codd samples for studnets to reference in creating simple python programs which scrape data from websites
+Codd samples for studnets to reference in creating simple python programs which scrape data from websites and display results in user friendly ways